mandel59/mojidata/packages/mojidata/README.md

-# Mojidata - Character Database for Japanese Text Processing
+# Mojidata Character Database

-This package provides SQLite database about Japanese characters.
+This package provides a SQLite database with CJKV character data.

 The following data are included: